SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/02-writing-migration.md

 ### Raw SQL

-Besides, you can define migration in raw SQL.
+You can define a migration in raw SQL too.

 ```rust
 use sea_orm::Statement;